ShazimR/2PC-TM-POC/README.md

     "010" --> fail: service A votes `no`, service B votes `yes`, service C votes `no` "111" --> success: service A votes `yes`, service B votes `yes`, service C votes `yes`

 Now it is easy to see that given a request of "111" is the only success scenario (ie. all participants vote `yes`).
-In testing the system, all valid inputs were tested and a successful response was returned only for the "111" case, validating that the system functions correctly.
+In testing the system, all valid inputs were tested and a successful response was returned only for the "111" case, validating that the system functions correctly (however, I omitted handling invalid inputs).

 ## Technical Debt and Future Work